 PLANNING, MONITORING, AND RECOGNISING WBL

 PLANNING & STRUCTURING IN-COMPANY TRAINING

 Apprenticeship programmes are an instrument for successful employee recruitment, career planning and personnel development in the company.

 ROCKET MAN: THE MODERN WBL MENTOR

-How can mentors ensure that their trainees will be success-ful in the structure of their apprenticeship program and that they will reach their target?
+How can mentors ensure that their trainees will be successful in the structure of their apprenticeship program and that they will reach their target?

 SECURING EMPLOYEES BEYOND THE HORIZON

 Securing qualified employees or trainees on local level can be a real challenge.
 This case study from Germany shows that alternatives may wait beyond the border.

 RECOGNITION ENSURES QUALITY RECRUITMENT

 In the modern economy with a diverse mobile workforce, how can employers ensure they recognise what qualifications are being presented to them by job applicants?

-THE DAILY LIFE OF A WBL MENTOR

-The daily life of mentors consists of different activities, interactions and challenges, that encompass the experience that an apprentice will undertake as part of an apprenticeship placement.
+ROLE AND TASKS OF MENTORS

 WHAT DOES IT TAKE TO BE A WBL MENTOR?

-Think about your own knowledge, skills and personal qualities.

-Do you think you have what it takes to be an

-effective apprenticeship mentor?

-PEDAGOGICAL OPTIONS FOR WBL IN COMPANIES

-A key challenge for improving the quality of work-based learning is to find practical methods of translating experience into learning.

-COUNSELLING AND MONITORING SESSIONS